junxit/us-congress-bills-117/bill.md

 - **(b)** *Revision of existing memorandum* Not later than 180 days after the date of the enactment of this Act the Secretary of the Interior and the Secretary of Agriculture shall revise the memorandum of understanding under section 363(b)(3)(C) of the Energy Policy Act of 2005 (42 U.S.C.
 15922) in accordance with the amendment made by subsection (a).

 ## § 5.
-Master leasing plans
+Parcel review

 Section 17(a) of the Mineral Leasing Act (30 U.S.C.
-226(a)), as amended by section 2, is further amended by adding at the end the following:
+226(a)), as amended by section 2 of this Act, is further amended by adding at the end the following:

-> - **(3)** *Master leasing plans*
->   - **(A)** *In general* The Secretary may adopt and implement a master leasing plan to govern the issuance of oil and gas leases under this Act for any Federal lands, in accordance with Bureau of Land Management Instruction Memorandum No. 2010–117, dated May 17, 2010, as in effect on April 24, 2017.
+> - **(3)** *Parcel review* The Secretary shall issue oil and gas leases under this Act only in accordance with subsections C through I of section III of Bureau of Land Management Instruction Memorandum No. 2010–117, dated May 17, 2010, as in effect on April 24, 2017.
->   - **(B)** *Factors and considerations* In deciding whether to adopt and implement a master leasing plan, the Secretary—
->     - **(i)** shall consider the criteria set forth in Bureau of Land Management Instruction Memorandum No. 2010–117, dated May 17, 2010, as in effect on April 24, 2017; and
->     - **(ii)** shall consider the benefits of avoiding conflicts between mineral leasing and other land uses, including conservation, recreation, and protection of cultural and historic resources.
->   - **(C)** *State request* The Secretary shall adopt and implement a master leasing plan under subparagraph (A) applicable to leases for Federal lands in a State or county of a State, if requested by the government of such State or county, respectively.
->   - **(D)** *Request by an individual*
->     - **(i)** *In general* Any individual who is a resident of a State or county of a State may submit a petition to the Secretary requesting that the Secretary adopt and implement a master leasing plan under subparagraph (A) applicable to the issuance of leases for Federal lands in such State or county, respectively.
->     - **(ii)** *Consideration* The Secretary shall, not later than 60 days after receiving such a petition, issue a determination of whether or not the adoption and implementation of such a master leasing plan is appropriate.

 ## § 6.
-Parcel review

-Section 17(a) of the Mineral Leasing Act (30 U.S.C.
-226(a)), as amended by sections 2 and 5 of this Act, is further amended by adding at the end the following:

-> - **(4)** *Parcel review* The Secretary shall issue oil and gas leases under this Act only in accordance with subsections C through I of section III of Bureau of Land Management Instruction Memorandum No. 2010–117, dated May 17, 2010, as in effect on April 24, 2017.

-## § 7.
 Acreage limitations

 Section 27(d)(1) of the Mineral Leasing Act (30 U.S.C.
 184(d)(1)) is amended by striking “, and acreage under any lease any portion of which has been committed to a federally approved unit or cooperative plan or communitization agreement or for which royalty (including compensatory royalty or royalty in-kind) was paid in the preceding calendar year,”.

-## § 8.
+## § 7.
 Land management

 Section 17(g) of the Mineral Leasing Act (30 U.S.C.
 226(g)), as amended by section 2(g) of this Act, is further amended by adding at the end the following:

 > - **(4)** *Multiple-use management* The Secretary, and for National Forest lands, the Secretary of Agriculture, shall manage lands that are subject to an oil and gas lease under this Act in accordance with the principles, policies, and requirements relating to multiple use under the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.), until the beginning of operations on such lease.

-## § 9.
-Oil shale

-Section 21(a) of the Mineral Leasing Act (30 U.S.C.
-241(a)) is amended—

-- **(1)** in paragraph (1), by striking “The Secretary of the Interior” and inserting “Subject to paragraph (6), the Secretary of the Interior”; and
-- **(2)** by adding at the end the following:
-  > - **(6)** Beginning on the date of enactment of the Restoring Community Input and Public Protections in Oil and Gas Leasing Act of 2021, The Secretary may not issue any lease for oil shale under this Act before the date the Secretary issues a finding that the technical and economic feasibility of development of and production from such deposit has been demonstrated under section 369 of the Energy Policy Act of 2005 (42 U.S.C.
-15927).

-## § 10.
+## § 8.
 Transparency in management of leases

 Section 17(a) of the Mineral Leasing Act (30 U.S.C.
-226(a)), as amended by sections 2, 5, and 6 of this Act, is further amended by adding at the end the following:
+226(a)), as amended by sections 2 and 5 of this Act, is further amended by adding at the end the following:

-> - **(5)** *Transparency in management of leases* For each lease under this section, the Secretary shall make available on a public website—
+> - **(4)** *Transparency in management of leases* For each lease under this section, the Secretary shall make available on a public website—
 >   - **(A)** the identity of—
 >     - **(i)** each person who is or has been a lessee under the lease; and
 >     - **(ii)** each person who is or has been an operator under the lease;
 >   - **(B)** notice of each transfer of the lease; and
 >   - **(C)** notice of each suspension of operations, each suspension of production, and each suspension of operations and production.

-## § 11.
+## § 9.
 Lease cancellation for improper issuance

 Section 31(b) of the Mineral Leasing Act (30 U.S.C.
 188(b)) is amended by inserting “if the lease was improperly issued or” after “30 days notice”.

-## § 12.
+## § 10.
 Fees for Expressions of Interest

 - **(a)** *In general* The Secretary shall charge any person who submits an expression of interest, as that term is defined by the Secretary, a fee, in an amount determined by the Secretary under paragraph (2).
 - **(b)** *Amount* The fee authorized under paragraph (1) shall be established by the Secretary in an amount that is determined by the Secretary to be appropriate to cover the aggregate cost of processing an expression of interest under this section, but not less than $15 per acre of the area covered by the applicable expression of interest.